• Skip to primary navigation

 collage showing how to make lemon caper sauce

-• Add the butter, shallots, and capers to another saute pan or medium saucepan over medium heat.
+• Add the butter, shallots, and capers to another saute pan or medium saucepan over moderate heat.
 Saute for 1-2 minutes.
 Don’t let the butter burn!

 • Add the lemon juice and either an ounce of white wine or chicken stock to the pan.